 The wireless learning labs from wiLearn 4 Life are making the inquiry based learning easy to apply and can be used right from the beginning of early education.
 With the ability of global sharing the opportunties are overwhelming.
 They enable the curious learner to think in global perspectives and apply principles to local and personal situations.
 The solution finding has become very wide and divers such that it requires critical thinking for ones personal gain.
 These competencies should not be the priviledge of the rich living in affluent countries, but the basic right to everyone, especially the people hoping to escape poverty.

-Fantastic Phonics is just one example, how new teaching methods can increase the quality of learning through integration of the software edcuation programs.
-The major advandage using phonics for literacy programs is that there is a very consistent connection between the letters and the sounds they create...
+Fantastic Phonics is just one example, how multimedia teaching and learning methods can increase the quality learning outcomes.
+The major advandage of using phonics literacy programs is that there is a very consistent connection between the letters and the sounds they create...

 On the wiLearnCAP you will find a Early Grade Reading Series and an Adult Literacy module to learn basic english with a phonetic approach.